datagraft/datagraft-portal/README.md

-## DataGraft portal
+## DataGraft Portal

-Ruby On Rails implementation of the DataGraft portal.
+This repository contains the implementation for the graphical user interface (views) and corresponding user services (user interface controllers and models) that defines the portal component of the DataGraft Platform.

 ## How to build